beaujeant/beaujeant.github.io/AppSec101/programming.md

 For this workshop, we are only interested in the _width_ sub-specifier.
 If you want more information about the other sub-specifier, you can read the [printf reference](http://www.cplusplus.com/reference/cstdio/printf/).

 By default, printf will print the minimum amount of character required to display the variable.
-For instance, the integer `1234`, althougt it's stored in a 32-bit variable, if we want to print it as hexadecimal, we won't have `000004D2`, but only `4D2`:
+For instance, the integer `1234`, although it's stored in a 32-bit variable, if we want to print it as hexadecimal, we won't have `000004D2`, but only `4D2`:

 ```
 int n = 1234;